tursodatabase/awesome-turso/.github/CONTRIBUTING.md

 ### Open source

-Open Source section gives the possibility for developers to contribute and be a part of an opensource project using their knowledge of Vue.
+Open Source section gives the possibility for developers to contribute and be a part of an opensource project.
 You should put your project in this category if the following conditions are true:

 - The description for the link should not contain links to the author and third-party resources - this should be in the documentation (README)